 Cabal downloads

-Do you have trouble running this game?
-Read the guide
+Do you have trouble running this game on Windows?
+Read this guide.

-DOS Games can't run on Windows.
-You need an emulator such as DOSbox and/or a front-end like D-Fend Reloaded.
-Follow these instructions to run DOS games on Windows systems.
+DOS games can't run on Windows.
+You need a DOS emulator like DOSbox or D-Fend Reloaded.
+Follow these instructions to play DOS games on Windows 10 or later systems.

-Cabal reviews
+Cabal review

 Zero Magazine Issue 06: "The idea in not only to shoot everything that moves but also most of the scenery.
 This renders the opposition "sitting ducks" and often drops goodies to your baseline.
 Yummy, a super-duper machine gun.
 Oooh look!
 Grenades!
 Just what the international arms dealer ordered.
 In two player mode, the fun is doubled as it's a case of scrambling for the power-ups.
 Unfortunately co-operation is the name of the game, since you can't shoot your partner.
 Shame."